-Here, we present 8 supply chain best practices for 2023, your New Year supply chain resolutions.
+Here, we present 10 supply chain best practices for your New Year supply chain resolutions.

 10 New Year Supply Chain Resolutions

-1. Leverage Digital Freight Networks
+1. Leverage Digital Freight Marketplace

 Modern freight networks are expansive yet fragmented, putting enormous strain on the supply chain teams attempting to manage them.
 Manual processes for pricing, tendering, tracking, and managing exceptions are not only outdated, but they also are inefficient and put customer relationships at risk.
-Digital freight networks connect logistics teams and their diverse carrier networks to streamline and optimize operations, minimize costs, and meet ever-increasing consumer delivery expectations.
+Digital freight marketplaces connect logistics teams and their diverse carrier networks to streamline and optimize operations, minimize costs, and meet ever-increasing consumer delivery expectations.

 2. Utilize a Robust TMS with Multimodal Optimization